Entropy-Stable Discontinuous Spectral-Element Methods for the Spherical Shallow Water Equations in Covariant Form: Introduction

 \section{Introduction}

 The development of efficient, robust, and flexible numerical methods for solving the shallow water equations in spherical geometry constitutes an important early step in the development of a new dynamical core for the atmosphere or ocean component of a global weather or climate model, with verification through shallow water test cases (for example, those proposed by Williamson \etal \cite{williamson1992standard}, Galewsky \etal \cite{galewsky_barotropic_instability_04}, and Läuter \etal \cite{laeuter_unsteady_analytical_swe_05}) serving as an important precursor to the solution of more complex geophysical flow problems.
 Consisting of a scalar equation for mass conservation and a vector equation for momentum conservation, the spherical shallow water equations also represent a prototypical example of a nonlinear hyperbolic system of balance laws on a curved manifold, thereby facilitating the development of methods and algorithms applicable to a broad class of similar partial differential equations arising in various scientific and engineering disciplines.
 Offering excellent parallel scalability and geometric flexibility as well as the ability to achieve low dissipative and dispersive errors on relatively coarse grids, high-order continuous and discontinuous spectral-element methods represent attractive choices for solving such systems of equations and have therefore been a major focus of recent advances in the development of next-generation numerical methods for global weather and climate models.
-Foundational contributions by Taylor \etal \cite{taylor_spectral_element_97} and Giraldo \etal \cite{giraldo_hesthaven_warburton_nodal_dg_shallow_water_02} on continuous Galerkin (CG) and discontinuous Galerkin (DG) methods, respectively,\footnote{In this paper, we use the term \emph{spectral-element method} in a general sense to denote any high-order element-based discretization, whether or not it is derived from a standard Galerkin procedure, and whether or not a collocated nodal basis is used.
-This family of methods includes standard nodal and modal DG and CG schemes as special cases.} for the spherical shallow water equations have now expanded to the development of three-dimensional nonhydrostatic atmospheric models based on such schemes at major modelling centres worldwide.